hrzndhrn/fi_fo/README.md

 This module provides (double-ended) FIFO queues in an efficient manner.

 `FiFo` is just a rewrite of the [Erlang] module [queue] in an Elixir way.
-The module includes implementations of the protocols [Enumerabale], [Collectable], and [Inspect].
+The module includes implementations of the protocols [Enumerable], [Collectable], and [Inspect].

 ## Installation